 - Resumés are old school.
 You really don’t need one but if you must make it a part of your portfolio in some way.

 - Only feature the work you want to do in your portfolio.
-If I’m a fan of designing and building websites I wouldn’t want to feature too much logo design projects would I?
+If I’m a fan of designing and building websites I wouldn’t want to feature too many logo design projects would I?

 - Cool it with the skill charts!